Canada

 This means the surrogate’s name would be listed on the original birth certificate, and the intended parents would need to seek a parentage declaration through the court.
 However, it is worth noting that surrogacy arrangements are rare in Yukon, so the outcome of any court request remains to be determined.

-Future Legal Developments
+Future Legal Developments in Canada

 Canada v3